playi/WonderPyExamples/misc/sketcher.md

 # Sketcher
+[SketchKit](https://store.makewonder.com/pages/sketch-kit) is a physical accessory for Dash and Cue which allows the robot to draw with a marker.
-A demo where a Dash or Cue with SketchKit can do a reasonable job of physically drawing vector-based SVG image files.
+This example demonstrates the robot doing a reasonable job of physically drawing vector-based SVG image files.

 ## Usage
 * From the command-line you can run :